 A modern university, Bournemouth was founded in 1992 and offers students a trendy beachside experience on the south coast.
-Set across two campuses, one to the north of Bournemouth and one in the town's centre, it's particularly renowned for its media courses.
+Set across two campuses, one in Poole and one in the town's centre; it's particularly renowned for its media courses.

-In addition to this, it offers courses in niche subjects such as forensic archaeology and food marketing.
-A vibrant place to study, the main student nightclub is set in Bournemouth's old fire station, and the New Forest and the Jurassic Coast are just next door, providing a serene break when you want to get away from it all.
+In addition to this, it offers courses in niche subjects, such as forensic investigation and archaeology.
+A vibrant place to study, the main student nightclub is set in Bournemouth's Old Fire Station, and the New Forest and the Jurassic Coast are just next door, providing a serene break when you want to get away from it all.

 Join the conversation

 Courses and fees